NYLAC committee members in a group shot at the YMCA Canada office

 YMCA of Three Rivers

-About Me: I just wrapped up my 10th summer at Camp Ki-Wa-Y and have been fortunate enough to work in a number of camp roles from seasonal to full-time.
+About Me: I have spent 10+ summers working at overnight camp and have been fortunate enough to work in a number of camp roles from seasonal to full-time.
 I have a passion for camp and everything that comes from working outdoors year-round.
 Supporting the growth of young staff is something that brings me back year after year!

 How I can Help: Please reach out anytime, I am always happy to chat about ways to better support and advocate for youth voice, especially in camping!